UppASD/UppASD-manual/content/input-keywords-clusters.rst

 within a host system, allowing users to study local properties of defects, interfaces, and heterostructures without breaking full system symmetries.
-The cluster method enables different magnetic moments, exchange interactions, Dzyaloshinskii-Moriya (DM) interactions, anisotropies, and gyromagnetic ratios inside the cluster compared to the host [Chico2014]_.
+The cluster method enables different magnetic moments, exchange interactions, Dzyaloshinskii-Moriya (DM) interactions, anisotropies, and gyromagnetic ratios inside the cluster compared to the host.

 --------------------------------------------------
 Cluster embedding: concept and use cases